MartijnDingemans/delayed_reactant_labeling/docs/source/predict.rst

 Predict
 =======
 The predict module implements the :class:`DRL <predict.DRL>` class which helps to create a prediction of a chemical system.
 When the prediction fails it raises a :exc:`InvalidPredictionError <predict.InvalidPredictionError>`.
-The prediction requires the class
+The DRL class implements methods to:

-:class:`experimental data <predict.Experimental_Conditions>` to contain all relevant data.
+#. :meth:`Predict the concentrations<predict.DRL.predict_concentration>` for a DRL experiment using the ODE solver (preferred).
+#.
+Calculate the :ref:`change<rate_equations>`  in chemical concentration as a function of the current concentrations.
+#.
+Calculate the :ref:`Jacobian matrix<Jacobian>` , which is required by the ODE solver.
+This **only** works for reaction where each reaction step is first order in each chemical.
+#.
+Predict the concentrations for a DRL experiment using the explicit Euler formula (discouraged).

 .. py:currentmodule:: predict
-.. class:: DRL(reactions, rate_constants, verbose=False)
+.. class:: DRL(reactions, rate_constants, output_order=None, verbose=False)

-    Upon creation of the DRL class object, it will convert the reaction equations to their respective rate equations.
-    When the model is given a set of initial concentrations, the rate equations can used to predict the concentration of the system for the next time stamp (explicit Euler formula).

     :param reactions: The reactions that describe the system.
 Each tuple exist out of the name of the rate constant, a list of reactants, and a list of products.
     :type reactions: list[tuple[str, list[str], list[str]]]
     :param rate_constants: A dictionary which maps the rate constants to their respective values.
     :type rate_constants: dict[str: float]
+    :param output_order: Defines in which column the concentration of each chemical will be stored.
+            By default, it is alphabetical.
+    :type output_order: list[str]
     :param verbose: If True, it will print and store information on which reactions are initialized.
     :type verbose: bool

     :ivar reactions_overview: A comprehensive overview of the reactions that will be calculated if the verbose argument was True upon initialization.

+    .. method:: predict_concentration(t_eval_pre, t_eval_post, initial_concentrations, labeled_concentrations, dilution_factor, atol=1e-10, rtol=1e-10)

+        Predicts the concentrations during a DRL experiment.
+After evaluating all timestamp in t_eval_pre it 'dilutes' the prediction and sets the concentration of labeled compound.
+Subsequently the t_eval_post time stamps are evaluated.
+It utilizes the ODE solver 'scipy.integrate.solve_ivp' with the Radau method.
+Negative concentrations might occur within the range of the tolerances given.

+        :param t_eval_pre: The time steps that must be evaluated and returned before the addition of the labeled compound.
+        :param t_eval_post:  The time steps that must be evaluated and returned after the addition of the labeled compound.
+        :param initial_concentrations: The initial concentrations of each chemical.
+Non-zero concentrations are not required.
+        :param labeled_concentration: The concentration of the labeled chemical.
+Non-zero concentrations are not required.
+This concentration is not diluted.
+        :param dilution_factor: The factor (≤1) by which the prediction will be multiplied when the labeled chemical is added.
+            This simulates the dilution upon addition of solvent.
+        :param atol: The absolute tolerances for the ODE solver.
+        :param rtol: The relative tolerances for the ODE solver.

+        :type t_eval_pre: np.ndarray
+        :type t_eval_post:  np.ndarray
+        :type initial_concentrations: dict[str: float]
+        :type labeled_concentration: dict[str: float]
+        :type dilution_factor: float
+        :type atol: float
+        :type rtol: float

+        :raise InvalidPredictionError: If negative concentration larger than the maximum tolerance, or NaN values, are detected in the output.
+        :return: Predictions of the concentrations pre-, and post-addition of the labeled compound.
+        :rtype: tuple[polars.DataFrame, polars.DataFrame]

-    .. method:: predict_concentration(experimental_conditions, steps_per_step=1)
+    .. method:: predict_concentration_Euler(experimental_conditions, steps_per_step=1)

-        Calls self._predict_concentration_slice to predict both the time before the addition, as the situation after the addition of the labeled compound.
-Inbetween the two prediction the concentration will be diluted according to the dilution factor, and the labeled chemical will be introduced in the system.
+        Predicts the concentrations during a DRL experiment.
+After evaluating all timestamp in t_eval_pre it 'dilutes' the prediction and sets the concentration of labeled compound.
+Subsequently the t_eval_post time stamps are evaluated.
+It implements the explicit Euler formula.
+More steps in between each evaluated point in the t_eval arrays can be added to increase the accuracy.

+        :param t_eval_pre: The time steps that must be evaluated and returned before the addition of the labeled compound.
+        :param t_eval_post:  The time steps that must be evaluated and returned after the addition of the labeled compound.
+        :param initial_concentrations: The initial concentrations of each chemical.
+Non-zero concentrations are not required.
+        :param labeled_concentration: The concentration of the labeled chemical.
+Non-zero concentrations are not required.
+This concentration is not diluted.
-        :param experimental_conditions: The experimental conditions for which the prediction should be made.
+        :param dilution_factor: The factor (≤1) by which the prediction will be multiplied when the labeled chemical is added.
-        :type experimental_conditions: :class:`Experimental_Conditions`
+            This simulates the dilution upon addition of solvent.
-        :param steps_per_step: The number of steps inbetween each step in the experimental_conditions.time array.
+        :param steps_per_step: The number of steps to simulate per step of the t_eval array.
+Higher values yield higher accuracy at the cost of computation time.

+        :type t_eval_pre: np.ndarray
+        :type t_eval_post:  np.ndarray
+        :type initial_concentrations: dict[str: float]
+        :type labeled_concentration: dict[str: float]
+        :type dilution_factor: float
         :type steps_per_step: int

-        :raise InvalidPredictionError: If negative concentration, or NaN values, are detected in the output.
+        :raise InvalidPredictionError: If negative concentration larger than the maximum tolerance, or NaN values, are detected in the output.
         :return: Predictions of the concentrations pre-, and post-addition of the labeled compound.
-            The chemicals might be in ordered in a different position.
         :rtype: tuple[polars.DataFrame, polars.DataFrame]

 .. exception:: InvalidPredictionError

-    Raised if negative or NaN values are detected in the output of the prediction.
-Negative values can occur, when a the rate constant multiplied with the delta time and the concentration of reactants becomes larger than the concentration of the reactant.
-By decreasing the delta time, we can prevent this from happening.
-One convenient way of doing this is by increasing the ``steps_per_step`` of the measured data points.
+    Raised when NaN values or values more negative than the tolerance are found.
     For debugging purposes the error also contains the rate constants which were used when the error occurred.

-.. class:: Experimental_Conditions(time, initial_concentrations, dilution_factor, labeled_reactant)

-    Stores basic information required for a prediction.

-    :param time: The time points at which a mass spectrum was measured, for both the unlabeled and the labeled sections.
-    :type time: tuple[np.ndarray, np.ndarray]
-    :param initial_concentrations: The initial concentrations for each chemical.
-Only non-zero values must be given.
-    :type initial_concentrations: dict[str, float]
-    :param dilution_factor: The factor (< 1) by which all concentration will be multiplied upon the addition of the labeled reactant.
-    :type dilution_factor: float
-    :param labeled_reactant: The initial concentration for the labeled reactant.
-This will **not** be diluted.

 example